-The reality is that even though comprehensive sexuality education has been the law since 2004, too many young people are not getting the benefits of this law.
+The reality is that even though the California Healthy Youth Act took effect in January 2016, too many young people might not be getting the benefits of this law.
 The implementation and monitoring of the law in local school districts is poor.
 This means that many schools are teaching sexuality education that fails to provide students the information they need and that does not comply with the law.
 Some schools are still teaching abstinence-only-until-marriage curriculum.
 The abstinence-only approach is based on political ideology, not grounded in public health science, which shows that comprehensive sexuality education is what helps young people make healthy decisions.
 Abstinence-only instruction is damaging to our communities for many reasons, some of which include:

-- Medically inaccurate information that undermines the ability of youth to make choices about their health and well-being, such as stating that condoms are ineffective; - Gender stereotyping, which limits the life choices for youth; and - Enforcement of values and morality from only one perspective.
+- Medically inaccurate information that undermines the ability of youth to make choices about their health and well-being, such as stating that condoms are ineffective; - · Gender stereotyping, which limits the life choices for youth; and - Enforcement of values and morality from only one perspective.